akhilsaini/aws-csa-2017/README.md

   - AWS customers maintain full control of their data
   - AWS makes it easier for you to encrypt your data and manage keys – KMS or by a customer
   - Detailed logging available.
-  - AWS systems are exceptionally resilient.
+  - AWS systems are exceptionally resilient.(If you store 10,000 objects in s3, you can on average expect to incur a loss of a single object once every 10,000,000 years.)
-  - Versioning can be used as data lifecycle management.
+  - Versioning can be used as data lifecycle management process, can protect against accidental overwrites, deletes and similar harm.
   - AWS never initiates movement of data between regions unless a feature is enabled or leverages a services

 How are you encrypting data at rest and transit (SSL)? – ELB, EBS, S3, RDS